 "May those who love you be secure.” — Psalm 122:6

 It has been said that whatever happens in Israel will determine the fate of the world.
-Israel is a country smaller than the state of New Jersey with a population that is less than 1 percent of humanity, yet Israel continues to make world headlines daily.
+Israel is a country smaller than the state of New Jersey with a population that is less than 0.2% of humanity, yet Israel continues to make world headlines daily.
 That’s because Israel is at the epicenter of the war between good and evil, peace and terror.
-So whatever happens in Jerusalem is bound to impact the rest of the world.
+So whatever happens in Jerusalem is bound to affect the rest of the world.

 This is why the next words in verse 6 of Psalm 122 are: “May those who love you be secure.”
-Those who love Jerusalem and pray for her peace bring peace and security upon themselves.
-Only when Jerusalem is secure can we hope to find security for ourselves.
+Those who love Jerusalem and pray for her peace, bring peace and security upon themselves.
+Only when Jerusalem is secure can we hope to find our security for ourselves.

 Have you prayed for the peace of Jerusalem today?
 I cannot think of a more important prayer.
 Pray for Jerusalem today and every day, because if we can heal the heart of the world, the rest of the body will follow.
 Heal Jerusalem, and we will heal the world.